 - One pair of rubber shoes the one I wore for travel

-- One pair of flip-flop I prefer the Havaianas brand they have beautiful collections and style.
+- One pair of flip-flops I prefer the Havaianas brand; they have beautiful collections and style.

 - Torch, I always carry a small one, if traveling to a remote island where limited on electricity, convenient to have a flashlight.

 - Padlock, some hotel safe, especially in Asia, they provide a secure deposit box, but you must have your lock.